 The Hague applications are international industrial design patent applications.
 The World Intellectual Property Organization (WIPO) manages Hague applications.
 The Hague System for the International Registration of Industrial Designs provides a practical business solution for registering up to 100 designs in 74 contracting parties covering 91 countries, through the filing of one single international application.
 Filing a complete and proper international Hague application, results in patent pending status in participating countries where protection is sought.

 A single international application in a single language is filed for design patent protection.
 Filing is direct with the International Bureau of the WIPO, or indirectly through the patent office in your country.
 We file Hague applications at the USPTO.
 Filing a Hague application results in international patent pending.
+What does patent pending mean?
+It can mean a Hague patent application is on file.
 Contact Carson Patents® to start the steps to patent for your design invention.